Nowshin17/Emergency_Health_Care_System/README.md

-# Emergency Health Care system
+# Emergency HealthCare system
-Developed a Heath care website based on COVID-19 emergency where user can find nearby hospital seats, get emergency oxygen supply and consult with doctors.
+Developed a healthcare website based on the COVID-19 emergency where users can find nearby hospital seats, get an emergency oxygen supply, and consult with doctors.

 # Techonology used
 Python<br>